-Datomic transactions are ACID: Atomic, Consistent, Isolated, and Durable.
-This document defines the four components of ACID, explains how Datomic works, and explores the implications of Datomic's approach.
+Transactions are ACID: Atomic, Consistent, Isolated, and Durable.
+This document defines the four components of ACID and explains how Datomic Cloud delivers them.

 Atomicity requires that each transaction is "all or nothing".
 If one part of a transaction fails, the entire transaction fails, and the database is left unchanged.

-A Datomic transaction is written to durable storage in a single atomic write, so there is no possibility of partial work.
+A Datomic transaction is written to the log in a single atomic write, so there is no possibility of partial work.
 Inside peer processes, the in-memory representation of a database is a pointer to a persistent data structure, and is also updated via a single atomic operation.

 Consistency ensures that any transaction will take the database from one valid state to another.
 Datomic makes the following consistency guarantees: